Splayed Leg in Chicks

 It's important to monitor the chick's progress regularly and adjust the splint as necessary.
 The chick will need to be able to move its legs freely and should not be in pain.

-The bandages seem to come loose easily, so you might have to redo it.
-A splayed leg can be healed quickly, in 24-48 hours in fact.
+The bandages seem to come loose easily, so you might have to redo them.
+A splayed leg can be healed quickly, in 24-48 hours.

 While the chick is recovering, it's important to provide a supportive environment to help it heal.
 Make sure the chick has access to clean water and food, as well as a warm and safe place to rest.